jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_alarmaction.md

 ### Execute a Powershell script

 Execute a Powershell script on the monitored server.
 The script is executed remotely using the username/password configured for the monitored Windows server.
-For more information, see Windows Server \| Connection Details.
+For more information, see [Windows Server \| Connection Details][windows_connect_details].

-To use variables in your Powershell script see Alarms - Message Variables.
+To use variables in your Powershell script see [Alarms - Message Variables][enterprise_cfgmonitor_alarm_messagevariables].

 ### Execute a SQL script

 Execute a SQL script on the monitored server.
 This action is applicable only to SQL Server connections.
 The script is executed under the username and password Spotlight uses to connect to the SQL Server.

-To use variables in your SQL script see Alarms - Message Variables for more information.
+To use variables in your SQL script see [Alarms - Message Variables][enterprise_cfgmonitor_alarm_messagevariables] for more information.

 ### Run a program